 turfgrass sod, paint, 2 channel video, 12ft x 6ft

-Lawncare is the continuation in a series of work - "Below Your Mind" - that uses turfgrass sod as a material in order to promote 'in the body' experiences, as well as dig into the pathology of lawn.
-In this iteration, sod becomes a screen upon which sensory awakening exercises are projected and performed.
+Failed utopian instructions from the human potential movement and a turfgrass sod screen upon which sensory awakening exercises are projected/performed.
 The players in the video are members of the artist-run space and collective, MINT.
-This space operates in somewhat of a disaster utopia zone, which inspired the original impulse to install a fresh lawn inside of a former meat-packaging facility.
-The community formed by banding together around an ideal and a a space simultaneously heals and harms, necessitating the care on the lawn.
+This space operated in somewhat of a disaster utopia zone, which inspired the original impulse to install a fresh lawn inside of a former meat-packaging facility.
+The community formed by banding together around an ideal and a space can simultaneously heal and harm, much like the Esalen Institute, the source of the instructional text for these group exercises.

 Liz Roberts, Elena Harvey Collins, 2015